Joensuu: Transport

 Joensuu has a railway station and a bus station, which offers intercity connections to Helsinki and local connections to several other places.
-Numbered bus service is available to all parts of Joensuu (Route maps, Timetables).
+Numbered bus service is available to all parts of Joensuu.
 Joensuu also has an airport (located in nearby Liperi), with flights to Helsinki.

 Joensuu is located along the Blue Highway, which is an international tourist route from Mo i Rana, Norway to Pudozh, Russia via Sweden.